 - Over $1,307: The entire amount is taxed at 45%

-In practice, this means that even modest amounts of passive income in a child’s name can be taxed at rates higher than what you (the parent) might pay.
+In practice, even modest passive income in a child’s name can face steep tax.

 What Does This Mean for Parents?

-While investing for children can be a fantastic way to teach financial responsibility and give them a head start, the tax treatment needs to be carefully considered.
-Holding investments directly in a child’s name is often not the most tax-effective option.
+Investing for children can teach financial responsibility and build long-term wealth, but tax treatment must be considered carefully.
+Holding investments directly in a child’s name rarely provides the most tax-effective outcome.

-Because the best choice depends on your family’s financial situation, goals, and risk appetite, it’s wise to seek professional advice before setting anything up.
+The right option depends on your family’s financial goals, income, and risk appetite.
+Getting professional advice before setting anything up helps you make informed decisions.

 How We Can Help